Unity-Technologies/TermsOfService/Unity Software Additional Terms.md

 “[Project name] was made with Unity®.
 Unity is a trademark or registered trademark of Unity Technologies”

 “Copyright © 2005-xxxx Unity Technologies.
 All rights reserved.”

 No other license or right is granted under these Software Terms in the trademarks, service marks, trade names, and logos associated with Unity, Unity’s Offerings, or other intellectual property, including the Unity Software (the “Unity Trademarks”).
 All use of the Unity Trademarks must comply with [Unity’s Trademark Guidelines](https://unity.com/legal/branding-trademarks).

 3. Support

 You may access the online forums and the Unity Answers knowledge base through the Site.
-You may also email support@unity3d.com for assistance with your seats.
+You may also submit a support request at support.unity.com for assistance with accounts, subscriptions, and licenses.
 Technical support may be offered by Unity at its sole discretion as described on the Unity website or in any Offering Identification.
 You acknowledge and agree that Unity has no obligation under this Agreement to provide patches, updates, new releases or new versions of the Unity Software.

 4. Definitions:

-“Industry Customer” means any individual or legal entity licensing Unity Software or a Unity Plan hereunder to develop Projects for industrial use.Industry Customers may include, but are not limited to customers that develop Projects for the automotive, architecture, engineering, construction, aerospace, manufacturing, oil and gas, or retail industries.
+“Industry Customer” means any individual or legal entity licensing Unity Software or a Unity Plan hereunder to develop Projects for industrial use.
+Industry Customers may include, but are not limited to customers that develop Projects for the automotive, architecture, engineering, construction, aerospace, manufacturing, oil and gas, or retail industries.

-“Legal Entity” means any company, corporation, limited liability company, general partnership, limited partnership, limited liability partnership, proprietorship, joint venture or other form of business organization, including any Not-for-Profit Entity.
+“Legal Entity” means any company, corporation, limited liability company, general partnership, limited partnership, limited liability partnership, proprietorship, joint venture or other form of business organization, including any government, non-profit, educational or academic institution.

 “Machine” means a computer, or computer program, virtual computer, cloud instance or API connection that is configured to: (a) access your network in order to check Unity Build Server subscriptions out/in from a shared pool; and (b) run Unity Pro in the batch-mode that Unity Build Server unlocks and/or (c) set up the license server and auto-provision build server licenses.

-“Not-for-Profit Entity” means any government, non-profit, educational or academic institution, including but not limited to any primary or secondary school, vocational school, college or university.

 “Package” means a distribution of files or resources packed together as a software collection to provide certain functionality to Unity Software users.